+FODMAP friendly rhubarb curd!
 It can sometimes feel like we get a raw deal when it comes to FODMAP friendly fruit.
 ‘Stuck’ with bananas, strawberries, blueberries, limes – mangoes, blackberries, plums, pears, peaches, are often off the menu.
-You can imagine then how excited I get (yes, really) when the first rhubarb season rolls around in January (if we’re being particular rhubarb is actually a coloured vegetable that thinks it’s a fruit – but let’s not fuss now and give it what it wants).
-Bright pink and tart, it needs a decent amount of sugar to the balance the flavour and is delicious roasted, stewed or my favourite: in curd.
+You can imagine then how excited I get (yes, really) when the first rhubarb season rolls around in January.
+Bright pink and tart, remember that it needs a decent amount of sugar to the balance the flavour and is delicious roasted, stewed or my favourite: in curd.

 Buttery, sweet and mellow I looove me some curd.
 Rhubarb makes a great substitute for citrus and offers a lovely seasonal twist if you’re using the curd within other recipes.
 I’ve kept the following recipe for rhubarb quite simple but you can add spices while the rhubarb is simmering to make the juice, and then strain these out along with the pulp.
-My current favourites are a couple of cardamom pods lightly bashed or a knob of ginger, peeled and sliced.
+My current favourites include a couple of cardamom pods, lightly bashed, or a knob of ginger, peeled and sliced.
+A little good quality vanilla extract is delicious too.

-The recipe makes quite a big batch and the shelf life is shorter than when you buy it in the shops (from experience 2-3 days max) because of the lack of preservatives, so make sure you’ve got lots of yummy uses for it.
+The recipe makes quite a big batch, so make sure you’ve got lots of yummy uses for it.
 Or please feel free to halve the recipe instead!
 Some suggestions for maximum enjoyment:

 400g (prepped weight) rhubarb, trimmed and cut into small slices